-- The General Chairs of Edition N hand over to the General Chairs of Edition N+1 - Credentials to the Social Media accounts: Twitter/X and LinkedIn (M) - The Program Chairs of Edition N hand over to the Program Chairs of Edition N+1 a google drive folder containing (M) - All operational details that can be reused such as copies of emails, task lists, etc. - A Google sheet with the details of the PC of edition N. These can be used also for Easychair and the web pages.
+- The General Chairs of Edition N hand over to the General Chairs of Edition N+1. - Credentials to the Social Media accounts: Twitter/X and LinkedIn (M) - Contact info and a summary of any prior agreements with the publications publisher (M) - The Program Chairs of Edition N hand over to the Program Chairs of Edition N+1 a google drive folder containing (M) - All operational details that can be reused, such as copies of emails, task lists, etc. - A Google sheet with the details of the PC of edition N. These can be used also for Easychair and the web pages.
 Any remarks about individual PC members (e.g., quality of reviews, timeliness) should be included in that list. - Statistics about the number of submissions and acceptance rate per track.

-Submission system
+Submission system and website

 - The submission system should allow multitrack management.
-(M) - Easychair should be used by default, but other submission systems (e.g. HotCRP, EquinOCS) are also acceptable, in consultation with the SC.
+(M) - Easychair should be used by default, but other submission systems (e.g., HotCRP, EquinOCS) are also acceptable, in consultation with the SC.
 (S) - The General Chairs of Edition N provide the General Chairs of Edition N+1 the information recorded in Easychair related to the conference by exporting the configuration, including submission and review forms (under Administration/Configure in the Easychair menu).
 The General Chairs of Edition N+1 can then import the configuration (under Administration/Configure in the Easychair menu).
 This facilitates the management of the submission system and guarantees uniformity along the editions.
-(S)
+(S) - The website of ECSA should be hosted on https://conf.researchr.org/ for the sake of continuity of location, structure and look-and-feel, as well as reusability (M)